paygol/WHMCS/README.md

 #### v4.1
-- Added validation for payment notifications
+- New release, added validation for payment notifications

 #### v4.0